souhir1/Surface-Defect-Classification-with-TensorFlow/README.md

-# Surface-Defect-Detection-with-TensorFlow-Object-Classification
+# Surface-Defect-Classification-with-TensorFlow
-This repository houses a comprehensive project aimed at tackling the challenge of surface defect detection through object classification.
-Utilizing the NEU Surface Defect Database from Kaggle, this project is split into two main tasks: data preparation and image classification.
+This repository houses a comprehensive project aimed at tackling the challenge of surface defect classification
-# Project Overview

-This project encompasses three 2 tasks, each detailed in separate Jupyter notebooks:
+Utilizing the NEU Surface Defect Database from Kaggle, this project encompasses two tasks, each detailed in separate Jupyter notebooks:

 1. **task-1-data-preparation.ipynb**: Focused on dataset preparation, transforming raw data into the efficient TFRecord format for TensorFlow models.
-2. **task2-classification.ipynb**: Implements an object classification model, detailing its architecture, optimization strategies, benchmark results and inference .
+2. **task2-classification.ipynb**: Details the fine-tuning of the Xception model for Surface Defect Classification using TensorFlow, covering its architectural configuration, optimization techniques, benchmark outcomes and inference process.
 4.  **enhanced-model-complexity.ipynb**: An optional exploration that adjusts the model's complexity to address specific challenges identified in task 2.

 ## Task 1: Data Preparation